Is it just a dream?

-How to Stop Weeding: #5 Mulching Will Make Growing Easier
+How to Stop Weeds: #5 Mulching Will Make Growing Easier

 I know people who don’t ever grow onions or garlic because they are a weeding nightmare.
 It’s kinda true.
 The problem with these plants is the tops are so sparse.
 An onion (or garlic) plant doesn’t have much leafy foliage to shade the ground and prevent weeds.
 When you plant onions or garlic the ground is pretty much getting full sun.

-Full sun on exposed, bare ground means one thing: Guaranteed Weeds.
+Full sun on exposed, bare ground means one thing: Weeds.

 To prevent this weed nightmare I just cram straw between all my onions & garlic.
 The ground is covered & the weeds go to sleep.

-How to Stop Weeding: #6 Mulch Row Gardens
+How to Stop Weeds: #6 Mulch Row Gardens

 Simply covering all your walking paths with straw will save you a ton of work.

-How to Stop Weeding: #7 Serious Problem Gardens
+How to Stop Weeds: #7 Serious Problem Gardens

 I have a cousin who recently moved.
 As he was mowing his grass one day (the grass was like a jungle) he ran straight into something.
 Turned out it was a raised garden bed & there were several of them buried under all the weeds.